As an artist, you know that selling your artwork can be challenging. You may be wondering why you should even bother trying to sell your art on eBay.

 2. You want to get the best price for your art.

-3. You want to make sure your art arrives safely to the buyer.
+3. You want to ensure your art arrives safely to the buyer.

-4. You want to be sure you’re following all the rules and regulations when selling art online.
+4. You want to ensure you follow all the rules and regulations when selling art online.

 5. You want to make a good impression on potential buyers.